-Post-tenure Review Criteria and Procedures, Chemistry Department
+Post-tenure Review Criteria and Procedures, Department of Chemistry

 To articulate the criteria and procedures for post-tenure review for the Chemistry Department.